kai-neuhaus/json_MATLAB_gui/README.md

 Each new element is aligned in one column.

-If you need to start a new column you have to add an `Position` element:
+If you need to start a new column of items in the dialogue frame you have to add an `Position` element:

 ```
 {"type":"Position",